maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

 # STACK - Maxima sandbox (without access to a server)

 If you don't have access to a STACK server then you will need to download the files.
+Download all the STACK files from github (git or as a .zip).
+E.g. try `https://github.com/maths/moodle-qtype_stack/archive/master.zip`

-This, unfortunately contains lots of .php files as well.
+Unfortunately, there are a lots of .php files as well.
 Most of the files you need are in

     .../stack/maxima/

-Download the STACK files from github (git or as a .zip).
-Then edit and use the file `.../stack/maxima/sandbox.wmx`
+Edit and use the file `.../stack/maxima/sandbox.wmx`

 # STACK - Maxima sandbox (with access to a server)